Where To Stay In Hoi An: Old Town, Beach Resorts, Rice Paddies, & More

 Cua Dai Beach

 If you really need your own space then make your way to Hidden Beach.
 You won’t find any sellers asking you to buy souvenirs here.
 Simply sit back and enjoy in the sunbeds (and get free parking) whilst enjoying fresh seafood from the family-run Hidden Beach Restaurant.
-It’s a tiny part of the stretch of beaches but definitely worth it if you’re looking for peace and tranquility.
+It’s a tiny part of the stretch of beaches but definitely worth it if you’re looking for peace and tranquillity.
+Check out our Hidden Beach article here for more information.

 There’s an array of watersports on offer, a private beach, two outdoor tennis courts, a kids club and an extensive list of treatments available from their on-site spa.
 They even offer sidecar tours from the hotel’s collection.
 Their restaurant, L’Annam, overlooks the sea, and there are three bars, a library, and a pool/games room.
 The Sunday buffet here is a beautiful experience and is incredibly good value.
 A regular free shuttle bus operates between the hotel and the Old Town.